-What do Potato Bugs Eat might be a silly question to ask, but it is equally important when it comes to getting rid of them!
+What Do Potato Bugs Eat might be a silly question to ask, but it is important to know How to Get Rid of Potato Bugs!

 If you ever grew potatoes, then you must have seen the infestation of small, extraterrestrial insects crawling on the surface of leaves and near the roots.
 They can be quite a mess for your potato plants.
-They are known as potato bugs, and if you have questions hovering in your mind, like What do Potato Bugs Eat and how to get rid of them, then you are at the right place!
+They are known as potato bugs, and if you have questions hovering in your mind, like What do Potato Bugs Eat and How to Get Rid of Potato Bugs, then you are at the right place!

 What are Potato Bugs?

 Potato bugs are classified into two different categories:

 The Jerusalem Crickets or potato bugs (Stenopelmatus fuscus) are discovered in the western and southern regions of the United States.
 They are a group of wingless insects having large, human-like jaws, heads, and an alien-like appearance.
 California potato bugs are large and can be 2-3 inches long.
 They also have amber-yellow heads, legs, and thoraxes with black-brown rinds on the abdomen.

 Colorado Potato Beetles or potato beetle (Leptinotarsa decemlineata) belong to the nightshade or Solanaceae family and are endemic to the United States except for Alaska, California, Hawaii, and Nevada.

 Potato bugs barely reach an inch and have black vertical stripes with hard yellow-orange outer wings.
 In the late 1800s, potato bugs start ruining potato, tomato, eggplant, and pepper fields throughout North America and Europe.
 Now they can be witnessed throughout Asia.

 Check out our article on natural pesticide recipes here!

 During winters, the adult Colorado Potato Bugs go 5-10 inches underground in field margins, gardens, potato fields, and windbreaks.